Mental health

 We are committed to the following.

-1. Repeat the UK 100 and Global 100+ corporate mental health benchmarks in 2024
+1. Repeat the UK 100 and Global 100+ corporate mental health benchmarks in 2025

-2. Continue to build investor support for the Global Investor Statement on Workplace Mental Health
+2. Continue to build investor support for the global investor statement on workplace mental health

-The statement outlines the expectations by investors of companies to ensure that business performance is optimised, through both a healthy and productive workforce and the elimination of unnecessary costs associated with poor mental health.
+In June 2022, we started to build support for the global investor statement on workplace mental health (see below).
+The statement outlines what investors expect of companies to ensure that business performance is optimised, through both a healthy and productive workforce and the elimination of unnecessary costs associated with poor mental health.
 It calls on investors to encourage companies to develop and implement effective management systems and processes on workplace mental health, and to report annually on their workplace mental health strategies and performance.

 Image